 Our synovial sarcoma nomogram is a tool designed to predict the likelihood of surviving three years and five years after being diagnosed with synovial sarcoma, based on clinical and pathologic factors known before surgery.
 This tool is not designed for patients who received chemotherapy with anthracycline and ifosfamide (AI) before or shortly after surgery, as the nomogram predictions may be inaccurate.

-Our liposarcoma nomogram is a tool designed to predict the prognosis of a patient with liposarcoma, the most common soft tissue sarcoma, after the primary tumor has been removed by surgery.
-This tool predicts the likelihood of surviving five years and 12 years after surgery, based on the characteristics of the patient and the tumor, such as the specific liposarcoma histologic subtype.
+Our extremity/truncal liposarcoma nomogram is a tool designed to predict the prognosis of a patient with extremity/truncal liposarcoma, the most common soft tissue sarcoma, after the primary tumor has been removed by surgery.
+This tool predicts the likelihood of dying from extremity/truncal liposarcoma three years, five years, and ten years after surgical treatment for the disease, based on tumor characteristics, such as the specific liposarcoma histologic subtype.
+This tool also predicts the likelihood of extremity/truncal liposarcoma returning at the site of initial surgery three years, five years, and ten years after the tumor is removed through surgery.

 Our sarcoma local recurrence nomogram is a tool designed to predict the likelihood of soft tissue sarcoma returning at the site of initial surgery after the tumor is removed through limb-sparing surgery if the patient does NOT receive radiation.
 The probability of local recurrence is calculated for both three years and five years after surgery.